Caroline Durieux: Mexico City (1926–1929)

+New York & Carl Zigrosser (1929–1931)

-Again, a promotion for Pierre marked an important development in his wife's career.
-This time they moved to New York City, where Caroline forged a lifelong friendship with art dealer, Carl Zigrosser.
+After 1929, a promotion for Pierre marked an important development in his wife's career; This time they moved to New York City, where Caroline forged a lifelong friendship with art dealer, Carl Zigrosser.
 Zigrosser championed Durieux's career, first as director of the Weyhe Gallery, then as the curator of prints at the Philadelphia Museum of Art and including her in his many books.
 It was Zigrosser who recognized Durieux's talent and eye for satire and encouraged her adoption of lithography as a primary means of artistic expression.

 In 1931, the Durieuxs again were transferred to Mexico City.
 Eager to learn more about lithography, Durieux enrolled in the Academy of San Carlos (now known as National Autonomous University of Mexico) to study with Emilio Amero.
 In 1934, Durieux experimented with etching, a technique she learned from Howard Cook.
 Caroline wrote to Carl Zigrosser: "All my etchings are harrowing.
 I think it is because the medium is such a precarious one-the least slip and all is lost.
 I can't be funny on a copper plate.
 I feel tragic the moment I think of doing an etching."